prataprc/pitch-rustlang/cargo/PITCHME.md

 ============

-The compilation unit of rust program is called a @color[blue](crate), where crates can be further organised as @color[blue](modules), in separate @color[blue](files) and @color[blue](directories).
+The compilation unit of rust program is called a @color[blue](crate), where crates can be further organized as @color[blue](modules), in separate @color[blue](files) and @color[blue](directories).

-A module in rust program is an @color[blue](item) that wraps up all other items, scoping them within a namespace.
+A module in rust program is an @color[blue](item) that wraps up all other items, scoping them within a name-space.
 The compilation unit starts with anonymous module, whose name is same as the name of the crate.